kevineaton/kevineatonnet/content/military.md

 description: Military
 ---

-I have over 19 years of Military Experience in the US Army.
+I have over 20 years of Military Experience in the US Army.
 I am a Lifetime Member of the Veterans of Foreign Wars and a combat veteran.

-**Rank/MOS/Status**: MAJ, 56A, TPU/USAR
+**Rank/MOS/Status**: LTC, 56A, TPU/USAR

 **Total Years of Service**: 20+ Years